The Murray, East Kilbride: Streets

+Other streets preserve local place-names, such as Freeland Lane, Quarry Park, Lairhills Road, and Todhills South and North.

 Name

-The definite article in the name is well attested.
-'The Murray' appears on most maps, development records, street signs, and historical literature.
-This seems to have originated from the need to distinguish Murray farm (High Murray) from other Murray steadings in the area, but it was also common for most farms in the area long ago to make use of the definite article as part of the normal vernacular style.
+The definite article in the place-name is well attested.
+'The Murray' appears on most maps, developmental records, street signs, and historical literature.
+This name seems to have originated from the need to distinguish Murray farm (High Murray) from other Murray steadings in the area, but it was also common for most farms in the area long ago to make use of the definite article as part of the normal vernacular style of naming.
 This usage was retained in the neighbourhood name.